-Based on this report, we're launching a national programme alongside iwi, Te Ohu Kaimoana, the Ministry for Primary Industries (MPI), and other key organisations.
-The programme will work with fishers to support protected marine species.
+Based on this report, we launched a national programme alongside iwi, Te Ohu Kaimoana, the Ministry for Primary Industries (MPI), and other key organisations.
+The programme works with fishers to support protected marine species.
 It began with a regional pilot project in Marlborough Sounds.

 Working with fishers in Marlborough Sounds

 In December 2020, we launched a pilot program for fishers in the Marlborough Sounds.
 The pilot project asks recreational fishers in the Sounds to anonymously tell us about their experiences with protected species while fishing this summer.

 To support this, we set up a regional focus group consisting of Māori and representatives from key organisations with close associations to fishing in the area and marine conservation.

 The Marlborough Sounds were chosen as the pilot location due to the responses we received in the survey and the support of iwi and local community groups.

 In June 2021 the Government released Revitalising the Gulf, a strategy for action in response to the 2017 Sea Change – Tai Timu Tai Pari – Hauraki Gulf Marine Spatial Plan.